jfrog/jfrog-cli/README.md

 Used to upload files to Bintray

 ##### Command options
+The command uses the global options, in addition to the following command options.
 ```console
    --flat                        [Default: true]   If not set to true, and the upload path ends with a slash, artifacts are uploaded according to their file system hierarchy.
    --recursive                   [Default: true]   Set to false if you do not wish to collect artifacts in sub-directories to be uploaded to Bintray.